brandonc/tetris-clone/README.markdown

 ## tetris-clone

 A cross-platform C++ Tetris clone written using SDL.
-Distributed under the BSD license, which follows
+Distributed under the FreeBSD License, which follows.

 ###Copyright 2010 Brandon Croft.
 All rights reserved.